uttori/uttori-storage-provider-json-memory/README.md

 # Uttori Storage Provider - JSON Memory

-Uttori storage provider using JavaScript objects in memory.
-This does NOT persist or restore.
+Uttori Storage Provider using JavaScript objects in memory.
+This does NOT persist or restore data.

+This repo exports both a Uttori Plugin compliant `Plugin` class as well as the underlying `StorageProvider` class.

 ## Install